Last Updated on: 23 Feb 2026

 Hyundai Creta

-The Hyundai Creta price in India starts at ₹10.79 lakh (ex-showroom).
-The Creta is Hyundai’s bestselling model in India.
-The Hyundai Creta rivals the Kia Seltos, Maruti Suzuki Grand Vitara, Toyota Urban Cruiser Hyryder, Taigun, and Skoda Kushaq in the mid-size SUV segment.
+The Hyundai Creta price starts from โน10.79 lakh to โน20.05 lakh (ex-showroom) with 44 variants on sale in India.
+The Creta (5-seater SUV) is Hyundaiโs bestselling model in India.
+The Creta rivals the Tata Sierra, Kia Seltos, Maruti Suzuki Grand Vitara, Toyota Urban Cruiser Hyryder, Taigun, Renault Duster, and Skoda Kushaq in the mid-size SUV segment.

 The Creta also comes loaded with the latest features and includes an extensive suite of autonomous driver assistance features to improve safety.
 The Hyundai Creta mileage varies by powertrain and transmission and ranges between 17.4 kmpl - 21.8 kmpl.